DSACMS/ospo-guide/content/growing/want-to-start-an-ospo.md

 ---
 title: Want to Start an OSPO
-description: 'Guide on starting an OSPO'
+description: Guide on starting an OSPO
 permalink: /growing/want-to-start-an-ospo/
 layout: layouts/page
 section: growing